SCORM is an elearning standard, or rather a set of instructions that is attached to elearning content.

 During the 1990s the US government began developing online training across its departments.
 Intially each department developed their own courses and designed and developed their own systems.
 There was no interoperability, i.e. one department's online course would not necessarily work in another department's system.

-This amounted to an enormous duplication of effort and wasted resources, which led the US government to task a research group called ADL to set up a set of standards to improve interoperability.
+This amounted to an enormous duplication of effort and wasted resources, which led the US government to task a research group called the Advanced Distributed Learning Initiative (ADL) to set up a set of standards to improve interoperability.
 Thus the SCORM standard was born.

 Since its humble beginnings ADL has released a number of versions of the SCORM standard: